 - time – scheduling conflicts, work or child care

 - costs – at least half the cost of on-site organizing.

 If Virtual Organizing is something you would like to learn more about…please join us!

-In this robust teleclass-based program (five 1+hr. sessions) you will:
+In this robust video-conference (Zoom) based program (six, 2-hr. sessions) you will:

 - Understand the differences and similarities between VO and on-site organizing

 - Learn how VO differs from just Coaching

 - Enhance/increase your ability to transfer sustainable skills